hbdevmdm/SecureSharedPrefrence/README.md

 SecuredPreference is library control that used to store the shared preferences data securely in our application.
 This library uses following mechanism/algorithm for securing the data

 # Use Case
-1. If you want to store the any data in application you can use this library
+If you want to secure your data by storing to shared prefrence this library helps.

 Download
 --------